 Your accommodation: Bolton Hotel Wellington

-Only short 30 minute drive, you’ll follow the valley south to arrive in Blenheim, located in the heart of Marlborough - New Zealand’s largest wine producing region.
+It is a short 30 minute drive, as you’ll follow the valley south to arrive in Blenheim, located in the heart of Marlborough - New Zealand’s largest wine producing region.
 Go through acres of leafy green vines and marvel at the magnificent ‘dry hills’ of Marlborough in the distance.

-Cross the 'dry hills' of Marlborough and head towards one of the most spectacular coastlines of the South Island, the Kaikoura Coast.
-The road hugs the shore for around 50 kilometres and offers many chances to view native wildlife.
-To the east is the South Pacific Ocean and to the west the towering Kaikoura Ranges.
-Kaikoura Township is a bustling little place with many cafes, restaurants and shops, but the main reason for visiting here is the wildlife and it's one of the only places in New Zealand you can see whales year round.
+Cross Marlborough and head towards one of the most spectacular coastlines of the South Island, the Kaikōura Coast.
+The road hugs the shore for around 50 kms and offers many chances to view native wildlife.
+To the east is the South Pacific Ocean and to the west the towering Kaikōura Ranges.
+Kaikōura Township is a bustling little place with many cafes, restaurants and shops, but the main reason for visiting here is the wildlife and it's one of the only places in New Zealand you can see whales year round.

 Your accommodation: Bendamere House B&B